 I’ve had fertility issues in the past, had two miscarriages, and struggle with low progesterone during pregnancy.
 Is there anything I can do?

-First off, sorry to hear about your loss.
 Vitex, (Vitex agnus-castus), also known as Chaste Berry, is one of the most popular herbs used as menstrual cycle regulator.
-Clinical trials has shown it to be effective in infertility due to decreased progesterone levels or hyperprolactinaemia and recurrent miscarriage, especially when the miscarriage starts with spotting and is due to progesterone deficiency.
+Clinical trials have shown it to be effective in infertility due to decreased progesterone levels or hyperprolactinemia and recurrent miscarriage, especially when the miscarriage starts with spotting and is due to progesterone deficiency.
 You can read more in the article I wrote HERE.

 Something else to think about stress hormones and sex hormones are made from the same mother hormone.
 The production of stress hormones will always win out and negatively affect your progesterone levels.
 It makes sense, no?
 If you’re chronically stressed out your body is not going to put the energy into creating a new baby, it’s priority is survival.

 I really want to realign my entire pelvis.
-Uterus is out of place and pelvic muscles are asymmetrical, tailbone possibly misaligned.
+My uterus is out of place and pelvic muscles are asymmetrical, tailbone possibly misaligned.

 This is such a big topic!
 Pelvic alignment is a whole body issue, not just pelvic positioning.
 The uterus is connected to the inside of the pelvis, so if the pelvis is out of alignment, it places unnatural loads on the uterine ligaments.
 I will cover all of this and more in my online Womb Care course (hopefully it will be released by the first of the year).
 In the meantime, I recommend either seeing a Restorative Exercise Specialist™ or getting started by searching through my blog for pelvic alignment articles.
 This one is a good place to start, click HERE.
 Also, check out the Healthy Pelvis DVD or download.
 As far as the tailbone is concerned, the best place to start is to not sit on the tailbone (doing the exercises in the DVD should help with that if you are having difficulty).